Oil purification: Methods of oil purification

-The difference between purification and regeneration of industrial oil
+Differences between industrial oil purification and regeneration

-Often the terms "oil purification" and "oil regeneration" are used synonymously.
-Although in fact they are not the same.
-Oil purification cleans oil from contaminants. it can be used independently or as a part of oil regeneration.
+Often the terms "oil purification" and "oil regeneration" are used synonymously, although in fact they are not the same.
+Oil purification cleans oil from contaminants.
+Oil purification can be used independently or as a part of oil regeneration.
 Oil regeneration also removes aging products (with the help of adsorbents) and stabilizes oil with additives.
 Regenerated oil is clean from carcinogenic products of oil aging and stabilized with the help of additives.